clarkfitzg/pems_fd/web/index.md

 Because there are more observations in areas of low occupancy we have more bins here.
 To construct the piecewise linear fundamental diagram we then simply define lines connecting each mean.
 This minimizes the assumptions we need to make about the fundamental diagram.
-Indeed, this derived data could be used for further analysis of empirical traffic flow.
+This derived data could be used for further analysis of empirical traffic flow.
+For example, one can examine the maximum mean flow for the stations.

 Fitting the data produces a fundamental diagram for each station.
 However, we removed stations that satisfied any of the following conditions: